youngyu-park/youngyu-park.github.io/data/presentations.md

 ###### &nbsp; &nbsp; **Accepted conference(s)**

 **Park, Youn-Gyu**.
-Sluicing for clarification: A discourse-based approach (title to be revised). *61st Annual Meeting of the Chicago Linguistic Society*.
+Sluicing for clarification: A discourse-based approach (title to be revised). *The 61st Annual Meeting of the Chicago Linguistic Society*.
 May 9-11, 2025.
 University of Chicago, Chicago, IL.

 <!--**Park, Youn-Gyu** and Jong-Bok Kim.
 English quantified fragments: A corpus-based approach. *The 16th Annual Meeting of the Illinois Language and Linguistics Society (ILLS16)*.
 March 1-2, 2024.
 University of Illinois Urbana-Champaign, Urbana, Illinois.
 [Travel grant winner]-->